google/JacquardSDKAndroid/docs/src/orchid/resources/wiki/tutorial.md

-In this tutorial you will learn how to integrate the Jacquard SDK into an Android app, scan and connect to a tag, send commands and respond to notifications.
+In this tutorial you will learn how to integrate the Jacquard SDK into an Android app, scan and connect to a tag, send commands and respond to notifications using Android Studio.

 You will need:
-1. Some Jacquard gear TODO: Link to getting started section/page about obtaining gear.
+1. Some Jacquard gear.
+You can order it [here](https://atap.google.com/jacquard/products/).
 2. An Android device (since the Jacquard SDK uses Bluetooth to connect to your tag the simulator won't work).